tristanls/discover-tcp-transport/README.md

     {"request":{"findNode":"Zm9v"},"sender":{"id":"YmF6","data":"some data","host":"127.0.0.1","port":6742}}\r\n

-FIND-NODE request consists of base64 encoded node id followed by \r\n.
+FIND-NODE request consists of a JSON object with base64 encoded node id and a sender followed by \r\n as shown above.

 #### Object Response